• Location: Jl. Raya Sanggingan, Ubud.

 - Address: Jalan Raya Sanggingan, the extension of the main road west from central Ubud.

-- How to Get There: Best to arrange an airport pickup with the hotel, which is about 1 hour 15 minutes (39km) away (depending on traffic).
+- How to Get There: Best to arrange an airport pickup with the hotel, which is about 75 minutes (40 km) away (depending on traffic).
 See other options under “Local Transport” below.

 - Handy to: Penestanan village.
 Neka Art Museum.
 Bintang Supermarket.